EjangNurjaman/currently-airing-anime/README.md

 })
 ```

-See the `example/` folder for an implementation example for the browser.
+See the `example/` folder for an implementation example for the browser and node (with babel preset es2015).

 #### Show object